Compare the best business credit cards in Canada. Just like that.

 Do you want to squeeze extra value out of your business expenditures?
 Try a cash back card.
 Consider the insurance benefits on different business credit cards too.
 This feature is usually a huge selling point for business owners.

-What should I watch out for when it comes to my
+What should I watch out for when it comes to my business credit card?

 - Business credit cards require a good credit score, so fix blemishes or errors on your report before you apply.
 Get a credit report to see how your credit score is holding up.
 You can get a free copy from two of Canada's major credit-reporting agencies, Equifax Canada and TransUnion Canada.